 They are marketing agents, consultants, lawyers, and associate professors.
 They are predominantly…

 My son is screaming at the top of his lungs.
 It’s as if I’ve ripped away all that matters to him in the world.

-In reality, his “Hickory Dickory Dock” song was glitching on Spotify.
+The reason?
+“Hickory Dickory Dock” is glitching on Spotify.
 Who knows?
 Maybe that is all that matters to him.

 Ten years ago, I set out for a timed mile run.
 The sky was clear of West Texas dirt, but the road was paved straight to torment.
 By the time I finished, I collapsed in front of my college apartment.
 My elapsed time was 10:08.